 As amazing as it may seem, the Internet and the World Wide Web as we know them today are less than 20 years old.
-In fact, it is now hard to imagine a world without the Internet.
+It is now hard to imagine a world without the Internet.
 But, as recently as 1994, there were only 500 fairly modest Web sites worldwide.
 In less than 15 years, the World Wide Web has grown to more than 3 billion pages.

 And there is no end in sight.

-If you aren’t already involved with making money on the Internet, the time is NOW to jump into e-commerce.
+As microprocessors and software applications become cheaper and more powerful, Internet access will be available to a wider audience from a wider range of devices, and communication will become even faster and easier.
+If you aren’t already involved with making online money, the time is NOW to jump into e-commerce.
 The audience is enormous and growing.
-And the technology is in place to build a dynamic, energetic online business that can reach across the world to attract prospects and customers.
+The technology is in place to build a dynamic, energetic online business that can reach worldwide to attract prospects and customers.

-E-commerce is quick, and it is easy.
+E-commerce is quick and it is easy.
 And it doesn’t cost a fortune to get started.

 1) He can type keywords into a search engine.